Tooconfident/Puppy_PlayDate/README.md

 ## Installation (MAC OS X)

+### Front-End Environment

+The front-end is an iOS application built using React Native.

 You will need Brew, NodeJS and Xcode.

 Then, install the React Native command line tools: